SymfonyCasts/symfony7/sfcasts/database-setup.md

 it means we *are* connecting to our database server!

 Ok team, we have Doctrine and a database.
 Now we need a table!
-We'll do that next by jumping lifting off into the world of entities and migrations.
+We'll do that next by jump lifting off into the world of entities and migrations.